-In addition to excellent human advisors, Fidelity also offers robo-advisors which can manage your money based on algorithms.
+In addition to excellent human advisors, Fidelity also offers a robo-advisor that can manage your money based on algorithms.

-Fidelity’s robo-advisor is Fidelity Go.
-There are no account minimums for Fidelity Go.
-However, it will cost 0.35% per year to use this robo-advisor.
+Fidelity’s robo-advisor is called Fidelity Go.
+There are no account minimums for Fidelity Go, but you will need $10 to begin investing and there is a monthly fee charged.

 M1 does offer expert pies, but these are one size fits all.
 They are not tailored to any one person's specific needs.
 Fidelity and other robo-advisors build you a custom portfolio based on the data you provide them with.

 So, being able to call customer support at any time is extremely beneficial.
-One area where these free platforms are lacking is in customer support.
-M1 does offer phone, email and chat support but not to the extent that Fidelity does.
+One area where these free platforms are lacking is customer support.
+M1 does offer phone, email, and chat support but not to the extent that Fidelity does.

-Fidelity has changed the brokerage indeustry by offering mutual funds on its platform for a 0% management fee.
+Fidelity changed the brokerage industry by offering mutual funds on its platform for a 0% management fee.

 Fidelity calls these funds ZERO index funds.